earthlab/abc-classroom/CONTRIBUTING.rst

 Install the package & The Precommit Hook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once your earthpy-dev environment is activated, install EarthPy in editable mode, along with the development requirements and pre-commit hooks::
+Once your abc-dev environment is activated, install EarthPy in editable mode, along with the development requirements and pre-commit hooks::

     $ pip install -e .